-Building Platform Suitability Area C which is the floodplain area in Te Kūiti and Piopio identified on the planning maps for 100 year ARI events (current climatic conditions) with rainfall projected to a 2120 future time horizon based on RCP 8.5.
-It is also the floodplain area identified in Waitomo Valley Road.
+Building Platform Suitability Area C is comprised of:

+- 1. The floodplain area in Te Kūiti and Piopio identified on the planning maps for 1% AEP events with rainfall projected to a 2120 future time horizon based on RCP 8.5. - 2.
+The floodplain area identified in Waitomo Valley Road, estimated by a qualitative assessment.